top of page

 My photography comes out of my training and work as an architect and as a sociologist; both create a combined vision of how individuals and society interact with our built and natural environments, an ecology of our culture.
 Through my camera I work to capture specific details that isolate a strong graphic element, reveal what otherwise might not be seen, create an insight into our common humanity, and, in the best case, combine to tell a story that stirs unexpected feelings and enriches our lives.

-An ongoing series, Deserta in Desertum, (Abandoned in the Desert) is inspired by Thomas Church’s Course of Empire and Byron’s Childe Harold.
+I am currently working on several ongoing series, Deserta in Desertum, (Abandoned in the Desert) is inspired by Thomas Church’s Course of Empire and Byron’s Childe Harold.
 This series records artifacts of man’s attempts to exploit the natural world and how these survive, (or don’t) over time.
-In ruins we see the intersection of man’s striving to conquer nature and nature’s response: converting indoors into outdoors.
-To keep our fast-changing world in perspective we must acknowledge that any creation decays over time.
+In addition, Ajijic at Night explores my Mexican home after dark and Architectural Minimalism portrays geometric elements of contemporary buildings in the US and Mexico.

 To contribute to our artistic community, I have served on the Palm Springs Public Art Commission, the Board of the Riverside Art Foundation, and the Board of the Artists Council of the Palm Springs Art Museum.
 I regularly collaborate and shoot around California as a founding member of Fugawi Photographers.